asatukorala/ketoRecipes/README.md

 # :persevere: Lessons Learnt
+It took time to get used to how branches work and the correct way to use them.
 We encountered problems with collaborating via GitHub as some mistakes were made in the process of collaboration.
 These mistakes were fixed.
 We should have got more familiar with the GitHub collaboration process.

 # :white_check_mark: Future Features